whopio/mercor-clone/guides/PAYMENT_FLOW.md

 # Payment and Payout Flow

-This document explains how payments work in Swift Gig, from recruiter adding funds to earner receiving payouts.
+This document explains how payments work in this example repository, from recruiter adding funds to earner receiving payouts.

 ## Overview

-Swift Gig uses [Whop](https://whop.com) for payment processing and fund transfers.
+The application uses [Whop](https://whop.com) for payment processing and fund transfers.
 The platform charges a **5% fee** on all completed gigs.

 ## Flow Diagram